greatcyan/portfolio/README.md

 ---

 ## About Me
 Hi, I’m **Cyrus Baruc**.
-I help operations, finance, and project teams make smarter decisions by integrating data from multiple systems, transforming it into actionable insights, and delivering intuitive Power BI dashboards, analytics, and automated workflows that drive real business impact.
+I help organizations and their operations, finance, and project teams make smarter decisions by integrating data from multiple systems, transforming it into actionable insights, and delivering intuitive Power BI dashboards, analytics, and automated workflows that drive real business impact.
 I have centralized multiple data sources into unified dashboards and automated reporting workflows, reducing manual effort and enabling faster, more reliable decision-making.
 With a strong background in automated test equipment (ATE) and electronics, I bring disciplined problem-solving, critical thinking, and methodical analysis to every project, ensuring data solutions are reliable, scalable, and business-ready.

 ### What I Deliver
 - Streamlined Reporting – faster, accurate, and consolidated reporting across operations and finance.